 \section{Abstract}

-In stochastic optimal control, change of measure arguments have been crucial for stochastic analysis.
-Such an approach is often called static reduction in dynamic team theory (or decentralized stochastic control) and has been an effective method for establishing existence and approximation results for optimal policies.
-These arguments have also been applied to the study of dynamic games, both stochastic and deterministic.
-In this paper we demonstrate the limitations of such an approach for a wide class of stochastic dynamic games, where additionally, unlike the team setting considered in Part I, informational dependence of equilibrium behavior is significantly more complicated.
-We identify three types of static reductions: (i) those that are policy-independent (as those introduced by Witsenhausen \cite{wit88} for teams), (ii) those that are policy-dependent (as those introduced by Ho and Chu \cite{HoChu, ho1973equivalence} for partially nested dynamic teams), and (iii) a third type that we will refer to as static measurements with control-sharing reduction as in Part I (where the measurements are static although control actions are shared according to the partially nested information structure).
-For the first type, we show that there is a bijection between Nash equilibrium policies under the original information structure and their policy-independent static reductions; and establish sufficient conditions under which stationary solutions are also isomorphic between these information structures.
-However, for the second type, we show that there is generally no isomorphism between Nash equilibrium (or stationary) solutions under the original information structure and their policy-dependent static reductions.
+Static reduction of information structures (ISs) is a method that is commonly adopted in stochastic control, team theory, and game theory.
+One approach entails change of measure arguments, which has been crucial for stochastic analysis and has been an effective method for establishing existence and approximation results for optimal policies.
+Another approach entails utilization of invertibility properties of measurements, with further generalizations of equivalent IS reductions being possible.
+In this paper, we demonstrate the limitations of such approaches for a wide class of stochastic dynamic games and teams, and present a systematic classification of static reductions for which both positive and negative results on equivalence properties of equilibrium solutions can be obtained: (i) those that are policy-independent, (ii) those that are policy-dependent, and (iii) a third type that we will refer to as static measurements with control-sharing reduction (where the measurements are static although control actions are shared according to the partially nested IS).
+For the first type, we show that there is a bijection between Nash equilibrium (NE) policies under the original IS and their policy-independent static reductions, and establish sufficient conditions under which stationary solutions are also isomorphic between these ISs.
+For the second type, however, we show that there is generally no isomorphism between NE (or stationary) solutions under the original IS and their policy-dependent static reductions.